xiyuy98/stat-992-blog-post/README.md

 figure corresponds to the inCitaion adjacent matrix $A$, the second figure corresponds to the outCitaion adjacent matrix $\hat{A}$.

-For the inCitation network, we find 3 meaningful clusters(see Figure 4).
+For the inCitation network, we find 3 meaningful clusters(see Table 1).

 * V1: statistics
 * V2: proteomics
 * V3: genetics

+Table 1: The bag-of-words reults with k = 3.
+Each column contains the top twenty representative words in the cluster.

-For the outCitation network, we find 7 meaningful clusters(see Figure 5).
+For the outCitation network, we find 7 meaningful clusters(see Table 2).

 * V1: hypothesis testing
 * V2: proteomics